-What are Paul Thomas Anderson’s best movies?
+What are the best Paul Thomas Anderson movies?
 One of our finest living filmmakers, Anderson’s oeuvre offers several of the most widely-regarded cinematic masterpieces ever made, and a few other top-tier classics to boot.
 An Oscars favourite, and commonplace on any Blu-ray collector’s shelf, the director behind Boogie Nights, There Will Be Blood, and most recently, Licorice Pizza, has fuelled many a hot take-laden discussion.

-Besides his own incredible sense of mood, keen eye for set-design, and penchant for transporting us just about anywhere, the filmmaker has collaborated with some of the greatest actors of his generation.
+Besides his own incredible sense of mood, keen eye for set-design, and penchant for transporting us just about anywhere, the filmmaker has made drama movies with some of the greatest actors of his generation.
 Joaquin Phoenix and Daniel-Day Lewis are regulars, and the late, great Philip Seymour Hoffman constructed some of his most alluring work while playing to Anderson’s lens.

-Now that Anderson’s feature-length directorial debut, Hard Eight, is over 25 years old, we’ve gone through his entire career thus far to find his biggest hits.
-Though all of these are beloved in their own way, as is just about anything Anderson’s touched in his career, we believe together they represent the bold artistry that’s made something new from him an event.
+Now that Anderson’s feature-length directorial debut, Hard Eight, is over 25 years old, we’ve gone through his entire career thus far to find his best movies.
+Though all of these are beloved in their own way, as is just about anything he’s touched in his career, we believe together they represent the bold artistry that’s made a new movie from him an event.
 These are the best Paul Thomas Anderson movies.

 What are the best Paul Thomas Anderson movies?